IAbdelrahmanI/IAbdelrahmanI/README.md

 - 🔭 An aerospace engineer working on flight controllers.
 - 🌱 I’m currently learning advanced embedded systems.
 - 👯 I’m looking to collaborate on autonomy projects related to aircrafts.
-- 🤔 I’m looking for help with mechanics.
+- 🤔 I’m looking for help with circuit diagrams.
 - 💬 Ask me about freelancing about flight control projects.
 - 📫 Email me: abdelrahmanayman100@gmail.com